GRIP2 v1.3.2 MAPPING (for Traktor Pro and Akai Apc40 Mk2) & GRIPZ 3+7 ENERGY MIXING METHOD ©

 Finally and firstly, to prepare for using the method and hotcues, simply follow these steps:

-1. Determine and categorise parts of your tracks based on their energy and their fit as a) one of the three musical elements and b) one of the related seven energy tactics
+1. Determine and categorise parts of your tracks based on their types of energy and their fit as:

 3. Optional: store your selected parts as hotcues.